why-myles/why-myles.github.io/_posts/2024-05-27-What-Do-I-Give.md

 I'm not too sure why 10% became so popular so long ago, maybe someone reading this can tell me.
 In any case, the cultural norm of 10% has been passed down for thousands of years.

-And it's not just and ancient relic.
+And it's not just an ancient relic.

 [The Giving What We Can Pledge](https://www.givingwhatwecan.org/pledge)

-Giving What We Can is an EA organization who's most obvious purpose, as I can understand it, is to convince people to take to above pledge and get them to donate 10% of their income to highly effective charities.
+Giving What We Can is an EA organization whose most obvious purpose, as I can understand it, is to convince people to take to above pledge and get them to donate 10% of their income to highly effective charities.

 When I thought about wanting to give I wanted it to be significant enough that if everyone in my similar position copied me it would noticably change the world, but not so much that I would have to significantly change my behavior or actions in the world by the process of giving.
 10% felt like it hit both of these.